Making Sharing Data Smarter, Easier and More Secure

 Without security.manager, we would still keep our geodata in the closet and inaccessible. security.manager opens up complete new possibilities to offer GIS-based web services controlling access precisely for users with different permissions.

-- Maps are published only once and filtered individually for different user groups.
+- Maps can be published only once and the content filtered individually for different user groups.

 - Content can be restricted spatially and at layer, object and attribute level.

-- Redundant data storage and preparation are eliminated through central filtering.
+- Redundant data storage, map services and apps are eliminated through central filtering.

 - Maps, apps and services only need to be published once.